linuteresa/bayes-execution-engine/README.md

 Plan-and-Execute (The DAG): Before taking a single action, your system forces the AI to map out the entire solution as a Directed Acyclic Graph (DAG).
 It decouples the "thinking" from the "doing."

 Bayesian Conflict Resolution: When the execution engine inevitably hits conflicting data, it does not rely on the LLM's text-generation to guess the right answer.
 Instead, it pauses the graph and runs a mathematical Bayesian update—calculating exact posterior probabilities across a perfectly allocated 125-state conditional probability matrix—to logically deduce the correct path forward.

+Also this features an option to run the code on a terminal or on the browser.